d-shap/assertions/README.md

 ```
 assertThat(actual, not(is(equalTo(expected))));
 ```
-Assertions framework check for not equals:
+Assertions library check for not equals:
 ```
 assertThat(actual).isNotEqualTo(expected);
 ```